 Michael Schoedinger is President of Schoedinger Funeral and Cremation Service in Columbus, Ohio.
 He is a 6th generation owner of the firm, a licensed funeral director and embalmer, Certified Preplanning Consultant (CPC), Certified Funeral Executive (CFuE), Certified Cremation Executive (CCrE), and Certified Funeral Service Practicioner (CFSP).
 He graduated from Upper Arlington High School and earned the rank of Eagle Scout; Miami University in Oxford, OH with a B.S. in Organizational Behavior and a B.S. in Personnel and Employee Relations; and the Cincinnati College of Mortuary Science where he was class President.
 Michael currently is a member of the Young Presidents Organization, First Community Church, Columbus Rotary, and serves on the boards of the American Red Cross (Past Chair), Junior Achievement (Past Chair), Center Of Science and Industry, and the Family Business Center of Central Ohio.
 Michael is married to Laure and has a daughter, Katie, and a son, Jack.

 Kevin Schoedinger is Vice President of Schoedinger Funeral and Cremation Services.
 He is a graduate of Upper Arlington High School and the University of Colorado at Boulder where has was awarded a B.S. in Business.
 He is active in charities that help children.
 Kevin is on the board of directors for Back in His Arms Again Ministry, Cornerstone of Hope, and Green Lawn Cemetery.
-He lives in Upper Arlington with his wife, Jennifer, three sons, Foster, Ferris, and Hawkins, and two dogs.
+He lives in Upper Arlington with his wife, Jennifer, three sons, Foster, Ferris, and Hawkins, and grief therapy dog, Banks.